Sherri Chessen: Impact

 The termination of Chessen’s pregnancy is seen now as a pivotal event in the history of abortion rights in the United States.
 According to history professor Mary Frances Berry, her story "helped change public opinion [on abortion].
 Fifty-two percent of respondents in a Gallup poll thought she had done the right thing."
 By 1965, Berry continues, "most Americans, 77 percent, wanted abortion legalized 'where the health of the mother is in danger'"; in that same year, The New York Times called for reform of abortion laws.
-Planned Parenthood wrote that Chessen was able to afford going overseas to have the abortion, but many other women seeking to terminate unwanted pregnancies would turn to illegal abortions.
+Planned Parenthood wrote that Chessen was able to afford to go overseas to have the abortion, but many other women seeking to terminate unwanted pregnancies would turn to illegal abortions.

-Lee Epstein, a professor of law and political science, wrote that "Finkbine’s situation evoked sympathetic reactions from various organizations and in essence, led to the creation of an American abortion reform movement."
+Lee Epstein, a professor of law and political science, wrote that "Finkbine’s situation evoked sympathetic reactions from various organizations and, in essence, led to the creation of an American abortion reform movement."

 Later

-Chessen has six children from her first marriage with Robert L. Finkbine.
+Chessen has six children from her first marriage with Robert Finkbine.
 The couple divorced in 1973.
 Chessen married David Pent in 1991.
 Pent died in 2002.

 From September to December 1970, Chessen had her own one-hour variety show on KPAZ in Phoenix.
-In the 1990s she did voice acting for cartoons and wrote two children’s books to address the issues of gun violence and bullying.
+In the 1990s, she did voice acting for cartoons and wrote two children’s books to address the issues of gun violence and bullying.

+After the Supreme Court overturned Roe v.
+Wade in June 2022 Chessen gave an interview to CBS News Sunday Morning, almost 60 years after her own abortion.
+In the interview, she characterized herself as pro-choice and anti-abortion, saying that abortions are quite awful, but that "We can't go back to willow sticks and knitting needles and all the things that women have perforated their uteruses with.".